 If you don’t feel ready to do this, step on and off the bottom step of a flight of stairs.
 Do as many step-ups as you can and then rest.
 Try to gradually increase the number of steps that you can do before you stop.

 Your gluteal muscles – the big muscles in your buttocks – are your powerhouses for lifting the body.
 ‘Sit to stand’ is an exercise used widely – I use it all the time with clients who are trying to improve their lower body strength.
 Sit in a hard-seated chair that’s either heavy or resting against a wall (so it can’t slide backwards).
 Looking ahead, rather than at the floor, stand up without pushing yourself off with your arms.
 Try to avoid stamping the floor – keep your feet flat, firm, hip-width apart.
-Sit back down again, trying to control your downward motion so that you strike the seat gently.
+Sit back down again, trying to control your downward motion so that you land on the seat gently.
 Repeat this for as long as you can – 10 or 12 stands might be enough for now.
 As you get into a rhythm, try to dig your heels into the floor, as this activates the glutes.
 Gently squeeze your bum as you come to stranding straight.
 Build this up – it’ll really help.
 See if you can get to a point that you can sit-to-stand for a whole minute.
-Then work on how many you can do – with good technique, mind – during that minute.
+Then try speeding up and work on how many you can fit in – with good technique, mind – during that minute.

 The Bridge is an exercise that does loads of things, including helping to strengthen the glutes.
 Lying on your back, bring your heels close to your bottom.
 Adjust the angle of your pelvis, bringing the base of the bone upwards so that your tummy muscles shorten and give a gentle stretch into the small of your back.
 Lift your hips as high as you can, feeling a stretch in the front of the thighs.
 Hold briefly, and then lower gently.
 Repeat 8-10 times, have a rest and if you’ve got the strength, do another lot.